any-docs/css/content/reference/selectors/_colon_in-range/index.md

 {{EmbedLiveSample('Examples', 600, 140)}}

 > [!NOTE]
 > An empty `<input>` does not count as out of range, and will not be selected using the `:out-of-range` pseudo-class selector.
-The {{cssxref(":blank")}} pseudo-class exists to select blank inputs, although at the time of writing this is experimental and not well-supported.
-You could also use the `required` attribute and the {{cssxref(":invalid")}} pseudo-class to provide more general logic and styling for making inputs mandatory (`:invalid` will style blank _and_ out-of-range inputs).
+The `:blank` pseudo-class exists to select blank inputs, although at the time of writing this is experimental and not well-supported.
+You could also use the `required` attribute and the `:invalid` pseudo-class to provide more general logic and styling for making inputs mandatory (`:invalid` will style blank _and_ out-of-range inputs).

 ## Specifications